lightblue-platform/lightblue-docs-user/cookbook/custom_hook.md

 }
 ```

-To do the same with puppet and hiera, set the following in your hiera hierarchy somewhere:
+To do the same with Puppet and Hiera, set the following in your Hiera hierarchy somewhere:

 ```
 lightblue::eap::module::hook_configuration_parsers: